 Utilising the Pupil Equity Fund to provide counselling is an effective way to close the attainment gap.
 We have been engaged by schools across Scotland to support in excess of 5,000 pupils during the 2017/18 academic year.

 Visit The Spark website to find out how our Children and Young People counselling and programmes could benefit your school.
-Read about our counselling services for Primary schools and counselling in Secondary schools.
+Read about our counselling services in schools.

 Counselling in schools